MaherKSantina/MSAutoView/README.md

 ```

 ### Adding variables to update the view
-It's not a good convention to directly update the fields in the labels.
+It's not a good convention to directly update the text in the labels.
 So, you can create variables to hold the values, and update the view when you change the values.
 To do that, follow the steps below:

 1. In the `ListingView` class file, add the following variables: